opencost/opencost/README.md

 OpenCost models give teams visibility into current and historical Kubernetes spend and resource allocation.
 These models provide cost transparency in Kubernetes environments that support multiple applications, teams, departments, etc.

-OpenCost is developed and [open sourced](https://github.com/kubecost/opencost/issues/1224) by [Kubecost](https://kubecost.com).
+OpenCost was originally developed and [open sourced](https://github.com/kubecost/opencost/issues/1224) by [Kubecost](https://kubecost.com).
+This project combines a [specification](/spec/) as well as a Golang implementation of these detailed requirements.

 ![OpenCost allocation UI](/allocation-drilldown.gif)

-To see the full functionality of OpenCost, as well as learn more about the full Kubecost product, see [OpenCost features](https://opencost.io) and [Kubecost features](https://kubecost.com/#features).

-Here is a summary of features enabled by this cost model:
+To see the full functionality of OpenCost you can view [OpenCost features](https://opencost.io).
+Here is a summary of features enabled:

 - Real-time cost allocation by Kubernetes service, deployment, namespace, label, statefulset, daemonset, pod, and container
 - Dynamic asset pricing enabled by integrations with AWS, Azure, and GCP billing APIs